donkirkby/chess-kit/docs/rules.md

     of on a standard chess set.
 (4 players and chess set)
 * [Secret Chesswords][secret-chesswords] is a cooperative game where you use clue words to guide the other player's moves.
-(2 players, chess set, letter tiles, and deck of cards)
+(2 players, chess pieces, board with letters, and deck of cards)
 * [Half Alice Chess][half-alice-chess] moves pieces through the looking glass to a parallel universe after each move.
 (2 players, chess set, and checkers set)